pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

         - ``ASVs_table_collapsed_tax_filt_ORFs.txt``: filtered ASV table
         - ``taxonomy.sintax.filt_ORFs.txt``: filtered taxonomy table

-    **Proceed with any relevant statistical analyses using these filtered files if you** **are interesed in ASV-level analyses, or proceed with clustering ASVs into OTUs** (see below).
+    **Proceed with any relevant statistical analyses using these filtered files if you** **are interested in ASV-level analyses, or proceed with clustering ASVs into OTUs** (see below).

 __________________________________________________